Inflectra/spira-documentation/docs/Requirements-Management-Integration/Importing-From-DOORS.md

 create a single placeholder requirement that all of the DOORS folders, projects, modules and requirements will be nested under.

-If you have a requirement already in SpiraTeam, and want the DOORS items to appear inside it, then you need to enter the requirement number into the *Root Requirement* text box.
+If you have a requirement already in Spira, and want the DOORS items to appear inside it, then you need to enter the requirement number into the *Root Requirement* text box.
 For example, if you have a requirement named "DOORS Requirements" with a number of RQ1920, then put 1920 into the *Root Requirement* field and run the import.
-When import is finished, the SpiraTeam requirements will be nested underneath.
+When import is finished, the Spira requirements will be nested underneath.

 Note: At this time, Link Modules are **not** imported from DOORS databases.